Julie-Montague/GEO_CROPMAPPING_CHALLENGE/README.md

    2. Regularly evaluate feature importances and monitor for degraded signal (e.g., vegetation indices underperforming during dry seasons).

 - To manage the model life cycle, it would be of convenience to extract and retrain the model every quarter using the latest samples.
-- All models can be saved under semantic versions (e.g., v1.1.0) with accompanying metadata (signature.json, meta.json).
+- All saved model folders can be saved under semantic versions using the creation time (e.g.,untuned_best_models/1759299893986/).Each folder contains :
+    1. The best pkl model file per region
+    2. metadata json file
+    3. submission file of the predicted output using the models